-There’s more knowing horror comedy and meta-horror commentary than actual tension and thrills in The Cabin in the Woods (2012) self-aware, awfully clever love letter to the horror movie fandom from Drew Goddard and Joss Whedon.
+There’s more knowing horror comedy and meta-horror commentary than actual tension and thrills in The Cabin in the Woods (2012), the self-aware, awfully clever love letter to the horror movie fandom from Drew Goddard and Joss Whedon.
 That’s fair, because scares or not, I had more fun watching Cabin than most recent horror films.

 Producer and co-writer Whedon first established his fan credentials with Buffy the Vampire Slayer, a self-aware, pop-culture strewn horror show in weekly installments, but he and co-writer Goddard, a Buffy writer making his directorial debut, take a different approach here.
 No spoilers, just in case you’ve managed to steer clear of them so far, but the first scene isn’t about the five kids headed off for a weekend in the haunted woods.
 It begins with the quip-laden banter of lab-coat technicians (Richard Jenkins and Bradley Whitford) as they head to work in their quasi-corporate/military bunker.
 That work has something to do with the kids’ weekend plans, and the rest of the film shows us just what and why that is.